What Questions Help Students Think About Their Learning?

 What’s the big deal about thinking about something that has already happened?
 In our ’10 Characteristics Of A Highly-Effective Learning Environment‘, we suggested that learning habits–reflection, for example–were constantly present and modeled.

 Cognitive, meta-cognitive, and behavioral ‘good stuff’ is constantly modeled.
 Curiosity, persistence, flexibility, priority, creativity, collaboration, revision, and even the classic Habits of Mind are all great places to start.
 So often what students learn from those around them is less directly didactic, and more indirect and observational.

 Monkey see, monkey do.

-Perhaps most crucially, by shifting their reflection from content to thought, students have the chance to put themselves back at the center of the learning process.
-When they reflect, students reimagine what happened in both 1st and 3rd person–as they were seen, and as they saw through their own eyes.
+Perhaps most crucially, by shifting their reflection from content to thought, students can put themselves back at the center of the learning process.
+When they reflect, students reimagine what happened in both 1st and 3rd person–as they were seen and as they saw through their own eyes.
 How?
 A sample response for a 7th or 8th grader might be:

-I guess I was most creative today when we were given a chance to create our own metaphors for the ways rain forests help the planet “breathe.”
+I guess I was most creative today when we were given a chance to create our own metaphors for how rainforests help the planet ‘breathe.’
 Why?
 Maybe because it forced me to think about something visually, which meant we could come up with our own answers!